oyelaa99/Wireshark_network_traffic/README.md

 ## 📖 Project Description

 This project features a deep-dive analysis of various network protocols and security scenarios using **Wireshark**.
-It demonstrates proficiency in packet-level troubleshooting, security auditing, and traffic pattern recognition.
+It demonstrates security auditing, and traffic pattern recognition.

 The repository includes captured `.pcapng` files, detailed analysis reports, and custom Wireshark filters used to identify latencies and security vulnerabilities in modern network environments.